 9. Serverless Functions

-Serverless functions are another popular use case for JavaScript.
+Serverless functions are another popular use for JavaScript.
 These are code snippets that are executed in response to events.
-They are often used to perform tasks, such as image processing or sending emails.
+They are often used to perform tasks such as image processing or sending emails.

-What is JavaScript used for when implementing serverless functions?
-Three frequently-used JavaScript serverless functions are Google Cloud, AWS Lambda, and Azure functions.
+What is the use of JavaScript when implementing serverless functions?
+Three frequently used JavaScript serverless functions are Google Cloud, AWS Lambda, and Azure functions.
 Programmers can build serverless functions using these services so that they run client applications without hosting them online.

 The serverless model does not require the traditional server process.
 Instead, the model uses several third-party services or functions to run the operations.
 The model is highly cost-effective and secure for clients.